Pauked/dcli/readme.md

 .\dcli.exe play
 ```

+*Assumption corner: You have a legal copy of Doom.wad and have downloaded Sigil to be somewhere in your maps folder so dcli can find it.*

 Use ``--help`` to get a list of the available options.
 For more detailed examples, see the following scripts:

 - [Windows PowerShell script](scripts/test_windows.ps1)